DoctorWkt/alic/Part_01/Readme.md

 ## Reducing the Code Size

-One way to get the *alic* compiler to fit into 64K of code space is to break it up into several separate programs.
-My vision, at present, looks something like this:
+One way to get the *alic* compiler to fit into 64K of code space on the PDP-11 is to break it up into several separate programs.
+The compiler, at present, has this flow of data:

 ![Compiler Phases Diagram](../docs/figs/phases.png)

-There are five phases to the compiler as shown, which are connected by a uni-directional flow of data (which could be a pipeline).
-We start with the input code in a text file and end with an assembly text file.
-The parser and code generator share two files, one for the global symbol table and another for the declared types.
-I know that, because of the number of include files that a source file can bring in, the global symbol table can get very large; it's better to keep it on disk.
-The table for new types may fit in memory, but I'll leave it out on disk for now.
-There are usually not too many local variables, so we can pass these from the parser to the code generator in the AST trees and keep them in memory.
+The C pre-processor reads in the input file (and any included header files), expands macros and outputs a new textual representation of the input file.

+The lexer (in [lexer.c](lexer.c)) reads from the pre-processor and produces a set of lexical *tokens*.

+The parser (in [parser.c](parser.c)) reads the token stream and produces a set of AST trees, one per function.
+As well, when new types and symbols are declared, the parser adds these to the table of types and the symbol table.
+The parser also does some semantic analysis on the input.

+The AST trees are passed to the AST walker in [genast.c](genast.c).
+More semantic analysis is done here, and the AST operations are converted via one or more code generator function calls (in [cgen.c](cgen.c)) into QBE code.

+This QBE code is then read in from the external `qbe` program which translates and optimises the QBE code into assembly code; this is the final output of the compiler.

+At present, the compiler has the lexer, parser, AST walker and code generator all in the one executable, as well as the code for the type and symbol tables.
+But it doesn't have to be this way.

+The solid arrows show a uni-directional flow of data.
+If we can serialise this data flow, we can separate either side into a separate program and join them either with temporary files or pipes.
+For example, it's easy to get the lexer to serialise tokens: I've done it before in the 6809 version of the *acwj* compiler.
+What isn't easy is to serialise the AST trees that pass between the parser and the AST tree walker.
+Yes, I've also done this before in the 6809 version of the *acwj* compiler.
+It was very ugly and very slow.
+I'd rather not do it again if I can avoid it.
+We also have to keep the type and symbol tables on disk.

+Another place that we can serialise the data flow is the set of function calls between the AST tree walker and the code generator.

+So I've got a few places where I can chop up the existing compiler and make it into separate programs.
+It all depends on how much of the existing compiler will fit into a PDP-11 executable!

-If code space really gets tight, I may have to remove some of the language features in *alic*.
+And if code space really gets tight, I may have to remove some of the language features in *alic*.
 But I'll cross that bridge when I need to.

 ## Reducing the Data Size